It Started With A ZX-Spectrum

 I published my very first iOS game in September 2009.
 Since then, I’ve developed many apps and games, some of which (my Travel Assistant, GiftShopper, iSyslog) were featured by Apple and mentioned by prominent media outlets.

 I started creating online courses in March 2016.
-I’ve published courses on Udemy, Pluralsight and I’m working on a course for Lynda, too.
-Teaching has always been my passion, and now I can finally reach a broader audience.
+I’ve published courses on Udemy, Pluralsight and LinkedIn Learning.
+Teaching has always been my passion, and I’m happy to reach such a broad audience.

 In December 2016 I had quit the corporate world.
 I can now fully dedicate myself to creating courses and working on projects I’m passionate about.